Random-World-Studio/Dark-Echo-for-Linux/docs/Dark Echo.md

 key is the identifer, value is the offet in map file of the apex;
 the table ends with two int(0).

-After the table, apex structs stores continuously.
+After the table, apex structs are stored continuously.